 The only words I can think of are “clammy” and “humid”.

 You’re probably thinking; “what a drama queen” and “she has some weird ass feet”.

-You’re right, but in my defence, I grew up on a tropical island where 30 degrees Celsius is the norm.
+You’re right, but in my defence, I spent 5 years on a tropical island where 30 degrees Celsius is the norm.
 I’ve had my fair share of sweaty shoes and the idea of sharing, swapping or buying someone else’s pre-owned footwear is not a pleasant thought, to say the least.

 Don’t get me wrong, I am a big advocate of wearing pre-owned clothes.

-It’s the second most eco-friendly thing right after being naked in my opinion.
+It’s the second most eco-friendly thing, right after being naked.